-Editor’s note: This article first appeared at Stream.org.
+Editor’s note: A version of this article first appeared at The American Spectator.

 It was 40 years ago, August 31, 1977, that George Schuyler died.
 He has been largely forgotten, and that’s a shame.
 At one point, Schuyler was one … More>